Our Family

 Special Operations Command Central (SOCCENT), headquartered at MacDill AFB, Florida, is a subordinate unified command of US Central Command (USCENTCOM).
 It is responsible for planning special operations throughout the USCENTCOM area of responsibility (AOR); planning and conducting peacetime joint/combined special operations training exercises; and orchestrating command and control of peacetime and wartime special operations as directed.
 SOCCENT exercises operational control of assigned and attached SOF which deploy for the execution of training and for operational missions in the USCENTCOM AOR as directed by USCINCCENT.

-I had no idea that in reporting to US Central Command I would end up with its special operations component.
-I did know that I was reporting in to the base some months early and that they would find a job for me in the interim, but there I was sitting across the desk from Colonel Larry Duggan, the SOCCENT Commander.
-He explained to me that he had a very small peacetime headquarters of about 29 people, but that he was also an operational headquarters in that SOCCENT conducted exercises in its part of the AOR.
-He said he was hard-pressed to do the day-to-day staff work as a major subordinate command of CENTCOM and still run these exercises.
+Larry soon said he was hard-pressed to do the day-to-day staff work as a major subordinate command of CENTCOM and still run these exercises.
 He needed someone to help him, and he thought I could be of help by putting together the next exercise, that just happened to be the largest peacetime exercise ever conducted by the command.
 So there I sat, a conventional engineer officer with no special operations experience, being asked to prepare and execute the largest SOCCENT exercise ever.
 I looked at Larry.
 Larry looked at me.
 I said, "Are you sure you want to do this?'
 He replied, "Yes, you have the credentials."
 (Much later he admitted that, at the time, he wasn't sure at all.)

 Having received my guidance from the commander, my next visit was to the J-3, Vern Leyde.
 Planning and conducting exercises were his responsibility and I would be operating on his turf.
 If this plan wasn't agreeable to the J-3 then it was dead to begin with.
 Vern said he as fine with the concept, and I believe he was.
 In turn, I assured him that everything I did would be coordinated first through him and that my task was to make his exercise the best ever. {Vern Leyde was a superb individual. he knew his special ops "stuff" and was very respected by his people and all others who knew him.
 And throughout my time with SOCCENT he was very supportive of me.)

 So there I was, among Army Green Berets and Rangers, Navy Seals, and Air Force Air Commandos trying to remember just what made up an A-Team, and preparing for an exercise an ocean away.
 Larry assigned me an Army Green Beret major from his J-3 section as my assistant.
-Many times during the next few months Tony would say to me, "Colonel, are you sure you want to do that?
-[Translation: Hey mister engineer with no special operations background you are about to do something think is stupid.]
+Many times during the next few months Tony would say to me, "Colonel, are you sure you want to do that?"
+[Translation: Hey mister engineer with no special operations background I think you are about to do something stupid.]
 Often I would ask Tony a similar question.
 [Translation: Hey snake eater who has landed on his head one too many times, are you sure you want to do that?]
 In case you haven't figured it out by now, Tony and I got along great, and during the next months I grew tremendously impressed with Larry Duggan and the people at SOCCENT, and with special operation capabilities in general.

-Back to the exercise: let's just say that it off superbly, with many compliments all around, and I got to see some places in the world that I never dreamed visiting.
+Back to the exercise: Let's just say that it off superbly, with many compliments all around, and I got to see some places in the world that I never dreamed visiting.
 And I have a very warm spot in my heart for all special operations people.

 Outside the exercise - its planning and execution - one nice thing that I recall was Larry bringing me in on some of the staff actions that SOCCENT was working in responding to CENTCOM.
 The thing I brought to the table was my conventional background, and since the staff actions were all going back to "conventional" officers at CENTCOM, it didn't hurt to get my perspective on things before they went forward.